-I’ve written a blog post solely dedicated to number sense, and you can find that post here.
+Last year, I wrote a blog post solely dedicated to teaching number sense.
 That post shares a more general overview of what number sense is and why it’s important.
 This post moves directly into ways to improve students’ number sense.
 I’ve shared some of my favorite ways to use math warm-ups to develop and improve upper elementary students’ number sense.

 The good news is that none of the activities below require any prep.
 If fact, simplicity is the name of the game.
 There’s no need for elaborate set-ups or fancy materials.
 Students gather together as a whole group (virtually or in-class) and complete one number sense activity a day.